dentarg/auth0-blog/_posts/2017-11-21-redux-in-action.markdown

 ## Using Redux

 You might have noticed that we haven't used Redux in the previous section.
 A great characteristic of Redux is that it relies on simple concepts and structures.
 As we will see, introducing Redux to manage states in apps is easy.
-The Redux library itself is quite small, performatic, and intuitive.
+The Redux library itself is quite small, have a great performance, and is really intuitive.

 To keep things organized, let's create a new Node.js project, and add actions and reducers to it.
 In a terminal, let's issue the following commands: